Sammy and Vampires. Oh yeah!

 No need to get Dean involved in this, if he didn't have to.

 Shaun turned to one of the men at his side.
 "Was he alone?"

 He nodded.
 "Okay, start him up.
 It's been a while boys."
 Sam could hear the hunger in his voice.

 Sam didn't have to ask what they meant when one of them grabbed his arm, his sleeves already turned up and a needle tip found his vein almost straight away.

 "Ah-" What the fuck!?

-Sam had a horrifying moment of dread that sank to his stomach that maybe he was going to be turned when the syringe was full of a clear liquid and then heat seemes to swim through his blood.
+Sam had a horrifying moment of dread that sank to his stomach that maybe he was going to be turned when the syringe was full of a clear liquid and then heat seemed to swim through his blood, up his arm.